acatzk/acatzk/README.md

  🔭 Anyway I'm currently working in my business website

- 🌱 I’m currently learning in vuejs and hasura graphql for backend dev
+ 🌱 I’m currently learning in backend infrastructure for small businesses

  👯 I'm looking for funds to finish my business project.
 Please contact me if you are interested